HexxedBitHeadz/FlipperZeroWallpaper/README.md

 ## Jan 22nd update:

 No modifications to previous animations.
-Removed PNG folder, not need for animations to work.
+Removed PNG folder, not needed for animations to work.

 Added 3 new wallpapers:
 CyberPunk25_128x64